 - Get more information about your vehicle such as the VIN, vehicle name, and odometer.
 Touch Additional vehicle information to display a list of the various options your vehicle is equipped with.
 You can also display some of the vehicle information by touching the Tesla "T" at the top center of your touchscreen. - View your current software version, map version, and release notes. - See new updates that are available.
-Your vehicle must be connected to Wi-Fi to start the update. - Observe your software's download progress.
-The yellow clock icon at the top of the touchscreen is replaced by a green download icon when a software update is available, your vehicle is connected to Wi-Fi, and the update is downloading.
-A yellow download icon appears when a software update is available, but the vehicle is not connected to Wi-Fi.
-Ensure your vehicle is connected to Wi-Fi to start the download. - Customize how often you want to receive software updates by touching Software Update Preferences.
+Your vehicle must be connected to Wi-Fi to start the update. - Customize how often you want to receive software updates by touching Software Update Preferences.